 More than 415 counties across the country have passed a resolution or proclamation to join Stepping Up.
 Lewis and Clark County is one of two Montana counties to have passed such a resolution.

-Restorative Justice and Court Services is excited to see that the Detention Center now has both a Mental Health Therapist and a Mental Health Case Manager!
+Criminal Justice Services is excited to see that the Detention Center now has both a Mental Health Therapist and a Mental Health Case Manager!

 Too much time has passed since individuals within the jail were able to access a mental health provider.
 We now have a great team available to serve those in need.